benvaljean/benvaljean.github.io/_posts/2007-09-17-Database_Corruption_(Arcserve).markdown

 Depending on the amount of corruption and the size of the database this usually takes 12 hours or even several days.
-If it is still running after 48 hours or if the above step fails the next step is to [reinitialise the database](Reinitialise_database_(Arcserve) "wikilink").
+If it is still running after 48 hours or if the above command does not fix the corruption the next step is to [reinitialise the database](Reinitialise_database_(Arcserve) "wikilink").